slooi/slooi/README.md

 ## Welcome to my GitHub space! 👋

-I'm a software developer and type safety enjoyer.
+I'm a software developer and type safety enjoyer

-My favourite languages are Typescript and Python
+My favourite languages are Typescript and Python (preferably with type hints 😊)

 I love designing an building projects that involving web development 🌐, multiplayer experiences 🤼‍♂️, machine learning algorithms 🤖 or graphics programming 🎨